-As we stated in our post in March 2015, on 01/01/2015, the regulations governing Inheritance Tax were amended and EU citizens began paying the same Inheritance Tax as citizens resident in Spain.
+As we stated in our post in February 2015, on 01/01/2015, the regulations governing Inheritance Tax were amended, EU citizens began paying the same Inheritance Tax as citizens resident in Spain.
 From that time EU citizens were able to pay tax in accordance with the regulations of the Autonomous Community where the assets are located.
 Remember that these regulations are much more beneficial than national regulations on Inheritance Tax, which were applied to EU citizens until that date.
 This amendment left non-EU citizens out, which were required to continue paying tax according to national regulations.

 Supreme Court rules in favour of Non-EU members